 As an academic at Torrens University Australia, I connect to the Here for Good mission which is part of the DNA at Torrens University Australia.
 Connecting this mission and ethos with my personal knowledge and networks, creates the possibility of amazing things.
 I spoke with Michael Mackenzie on ABC Radio National earlier this year about Tourette Syndrome and the portrayal of the condition.
 You can listen in to the podcast here.

 You may recall in 2019, Torrens University students Andy Lee and Ruby Trenerry designed TAC’TICS, a scalable and immersive scavenger hunt app to promote awareness and understanding of Tourette Syndrome.
 This project was envisioned at our Billy Blue College of Design at Torrens University and was launched at our 2019 Laureate Australia and New Zealand Leadership Summit in Melbourne.
 At the Summit, $12k was donated to the TSAA, which was significant in helping TAC’TICS take flight across Australia.
 It was wonderful to see TAC’TICS generating national discussion and making national press coverage on multiple platforms last year.
-You can hear more about what we did last year, in this video here.

 I am so proud to see the amazing work and connection of mission between the TSAA and Torrens University continue this year.
 As President and CEO of Torrens University Linda Brown said last year,